New Results on Spectral Synthesis: Localization

 \section{Localization}

-In our former paper we introduced the concept of localization of ideals in the Fourier algebra of a locally compact Abelian group.
-We recall this concept here.

-Let $G$ be a locally compact Abelian group and let $\mathcal A(G)$ denote its Fourier algebra, that is, the algebra of all Fourier transforms of compactly supported complex Borel measures on $G$.
+In our former paper \cite{Sze23} we introduced the concept of localization of ideals in the Fourier algebra of a locally compact Abelian group.
+We recall this concept here. .2cm Let $G$ be a locally compact Abelian group and let $\mathcal A(G)$ denote its Fourier algebra, that is, the algebra of all Fourier transforms of compactly supported complex Borel measures on $G$.
 This algebra is topologically isomorphic to the measure algebra $\mathcal M_c(G)$.
 For the sake of simplicity, if the annihilator $\Ann I$ of the closed ideal $I$ in $\mathcal M_c(G)$ is synthesizable, then we say that the corresponding closed ideal $\widehat{I}$ in $\mathcal A(G)$ is synthesizable.
 For each derivation $D$ on $\mathcal A(G)$, we introduced (see \cite{Sze23}) the set $\widehat{I}_{D,m}$ as the set of all functions $\widehat{\mu}$ in $\mathcal A(G)$ for which

 holds for each $k=1,2,\dots$ and $y_1,y_2,\dots,y_k$ in $G$.
 Then $\widehat{I}_{D,m}$ is a closed ideal in $\mathcal A(G)$.
 For a family $\mathcal D$ of derivations we write

 Clearly, $\widehat{I}_{\mathcal{D},m}$ is a closed ideal as well.